 Any event handler can be triggered manually, in addition to those occasions when it executes because of a schedule or system event.
 Triggering events manually can be useful during development of event handlers, and also, for certain events, in production environments.
 For example, if you have a monthly sales report scheduled, you might want to obtain a sales report for a reason other than the end of the month.

-For more information about developing event handlers, see Event handler development.
+For more information about developing event handlers, see Developing event handlers.

 Use the SQL Anywhere 12 plug-in to connect to the database as a user with DBA authority.